 WHAT DOES THIS MASTER ENTAIL?

-Our Master’s programme is unique in many ways:
+Our Master’s program is unique in many ways:

-- You will benefit from interdisciplinary programme content that places a special emphasis on participatory arts in social contexts.
+- You will benefit from interdisciplinary program content that places a special emphasis on participatory arts in social contexts.

 - You will learn from staff with international expertise and benefit from a curriculum with a global orientation.

 - You will have immediate access to your chosen professional field through our close partnerships with creative producers, cultural institutions, and enterprises in the Netherlands as well as in Europe, Africa, Asia-Pacific, North America, and Latin America.

 - You will have a broad range of opportunities for student exchange and joint research through our numerous academic partnerships across the globe.

 This program will equip you with the tools you need for a successful art career in the Netherlands or abroad.
 You will also acquire core skills in qualitative research (from conceptualization to implementation) and grant proposal writing, policy writing, and other forms of technical communication related to the arts sector.

 As a graduate of our program, you will: Have an understanding of the latest developments in international discourse on arts and society, which is fed by a variety of scholars from both the humanities and the social sciences.
 Be able to formulate independent opinions and contribute to this discourse clearly and convincingly.
 Possess academic and practical skills that you can implement effectively and creatively in your future professional career.

 You will have acquired these abilities in class, in the library, on the Internet, in practical work, and in the field where you will have carried out research into mainstream and alternative practices.